 We all need a financial team on our side every now and then.
 You need help making decisions or even just bouncing ideas off of someone else.
 But we often don’t know where to turn for help.
 You should build your team, your financial team.

 How to Build Your Team

-Corporations have boards of directors to help them make decisions and draft corporate strategy.
+Corporations have boards of directors to help them make decisions and draft corporate strategies.
 You should do the same.
 Develop your own team of professionals to help guide you through life and the financial decisions you make for your family.
-Think of your certified financial planner, lawyer, certified public accountant and real estate broker as members of your personal board of directors.
+Think of your certified financial planner, lawyer, certified public accountant, and real estate broker as members of your personal board of directors.

 Add a Financial Planner to You Team

 We all need advice from time to time, especially about our finances.
 We need someone to reassure us that we are heading in the right direction, saving enough for our financial goals and making the best possible choices.

 Whether you need a complete financial plan or simply want to make sure that your idea to invest in a Roth individual retirement account vs. a 401(k) retirement plan is a sound choice, having a financial planner on your team who you can turn to will help.

 “I would recommend that, at a minimum, people find a CFP professional when putting together a team of trusted advisers,” says Michael H. Baker, a certified financial planner with Vertex Capital Advisors in Charlotte, North Carolina.
 “A competent CFP can bring valuable insights into all areas of your financial life and potentially act as a coordinator amongst all of the professionals, which simplifies the process for clients.”